-In the afternoon, one to one meetings were organized and round tables' sessions took place to discuss the challenges of the sector and search for appropriate solutions.
-These discussions were very interactive.
-Some of the participants were interested in getting more knowledge about the innovations discussed during the morning session and others wanted to discern the possibility of future collaboration with some experts.
+In the afternoon, one-on-one meetings were organized and round tables' sessions took place to discuss the challenges of the sector and search for appropriate solutions.
+These discussions were very interactive and included the following main topics: reducing production cost, soil management practices, harvesting time and methods, olive pests and diseases control, and improving olive oil quality.
+Moreover, some of the participants were interested in getting more knowledge about the innovations discussed during the morning session and others wanted to discern the possibility of future collaboration with some experts.

-The total number of participants attending on-site was 71; and, 20 other participants followed the event through the Live Stream over YouTube.
+The total number of participants attending the event on-site was 71; and, 20 other participants followed the event through the Live Stream over YouTube.
 The participants included farmers, mill owners, members of cooperatives; research stakeholders working on olive and olive oil such as employees in agricultural universities, employees in NGOs; and policy makers such as employees in the Ministry of Agriculture and Ministry of Economy, employees in municipalities, etc.